-- 3. In 2005-20062006-2007, Broward teachers with more than twenty-four (24) twenty-five (25) years of experience will be placed on the step, which is four (4) years less than their verified experience credit. - The parties agree that employees shall not advance a step on the Salary 4.
-Schedule unless the Collective Bargaining Agreement specifically calls for a step increase for the specific school year in question.
+- 3. Salaries contained in the schedule for 2007 20082008-2009 shall become effective on the first day of each employees 2007-20082008-2009 work calendar. - 4.
+The parties agree that employees shall not advance a step on the Salary Schedule unless the Collective Bargaining Agreement specifically calls for a step increase for the specific school year in question.
 If there is no Collective Bargaining Agreement in effect at the start of a school year, then step increases shall not be granted unless the subsequent contract specifically requires one.
-The parties agree that in 2006-20072007-2008, qualified employees shall advance a step on the 2005-2006 2006-2007 salary schedule effective at the beginning of their school year regardless of whether or not a Collective Bargaining Agreement is in effect.
+The parties agree that in 2008-2009, qualified employees shall advance a step on the 2007-2008 salary schedule effective at the beginning of their school year regardless of whether or not a Collective Bargaining Agreement is in effect.
 Any employee who receives an unsatisfactory rating(s) on his/her annual evaluation shall become eligible for and shall receive payment for a negotiated step advancement retroactive to the date of salary schedule improvements after he/she has satisfactorily fulfills the terms of the professional development plan resulting from the unsatisfactory rating(s) and has been rated satisfactory.
 Until that occurs, the employee's salary shall remain frozen at the rate of pay for the previous year.